JoelMichaelRutter/Alli_Cator-MS4/README.md

 # **[Alli_cator](#)**
-Alli_cator is a full stack web application which allows users within the complaints functionality of a business to manage their case load via a sleek, intuitive and user friendly interface.
+Alli_cator is a full stack web application which allows users within the complaints function of a business (in this case the business I work for when I'm not pulling my hair out over a page of code) to manage their case load via a sleek, intuitive and user friendly interface.